-Remarks

-- /1 The 2022 annual shareholders' meeting on April 22, 2022, passed a resolution approving the election of retired directors by rotation.
-Board of Directors. - /2 Non-executive directors with work experience in the Company's business. - ${\it /3}$ Independent directors with sufficient knowledge and experience review the credibility of financial statements. - /4 Independent directors have sufficient knowledge and experience to be able to review the credibility of the financial statements. - /5 Female Independent Director - /6 Executive Director of Subsidiary - /7 Director appointed as managing director (acting) from the Board of Directors on February 24, 2021 and the company is in the process of recruiting personnel to take positions. managing director.
+Remarks /1 The 2023 annual shareholders' meeting on April 25, 2023, passed a resolution approving the election of retired directors by rotation.
+Board of Directors.

+/2 Non-executive directors with work experience in the Company's business.

+/3 Independent directors with sufficient knowledge and experience review the credibility of financial statements.

+/4 Independent directors have sufficient knowledge and experience to be able to review the credibility of the financial statements.

+/5 Female Independent Director

+/6 Executive Director of Subsidiary

+Mr. Apichai Pochakaparipan has resigned from his position as Director/Managing Director (Acting) on August 16, 2023.
+The Company is currently recruiting personnel to fill the position of Managing Director.